 Alternately, if you have the tools available, you could easily make a cool door (or set of doors) from wood.
-Round doors are a popular choice for hobbit houses and, with some mini hardware like a lion’s head door knocker, ornate hinges, and a door handle, can be completely charming.
+In the original story, hobbit houses had round doors, but that’s not easy to find.
+Adding some mini hardware like a lion’s head door knocker, ornate hinges, and a door handle, can be completely charming.
 I often find old kitchen door and drawer hardware that is perfect for projects like this.

 From Thrift Shop to Garden

 I’ll walk you through how I made this hobbit house and share some lessons learned along the way.

 Here’s the cabinet I started with.
 They seem to have many different regional names.
 We might call it a spice cabinet or knick-knack shelf.
 They are also called curio cabinets.
 Again, the doors are important part, not the shelves.